Rocco Pirozzolo has fireside chat at inaugural International Finance Forum in London

 Types of cases insured

-Lucy challenged Rocco on the high cost of ATE insurance.
-Rocco explained that unlike some other classes of insurance, such as motor cover, “when you buy an ATE policy, there’s a dispute and the outcome is binary.
+Lucy challenged Rocco on the high cost of dispute insurance.
+Rocco explained that unlike some other classes of insurance, such as motor cover, “when you buy a dispute insurance policy, there’s a dispute and the outcome is binary.
 You are going to win or lose.
-In that respect, there is something unique about ATE insurance which affects pricing.
-The principle in insurance of many paying premiums to cover a few claims is more difficult in ATE insurance as each case is all or nothing, and the limits are real.
+In that respect, there is something unique about disputeinsurance which affects pricing.
+The principle in insurance of many paying premiums to cover a few claims is more difficult in dispute insurance as each case is all or nothing, and the limits are real.
 If your case goes to trial and you lose, there’s real exposure and a pay out.”

-Rocco disagreed with Lucy’s suggestion that the cost of ATE insurance represents a barrier to access to justice.
+Rocco disagreed with Lucy’s suggestion that the cost of dispute insurance represents a barrier to access to justice.
 He said you could point to all the players in litigation, such as solicitors, barristers, and funders, when discussing the cost of litigation.
-And equally, there are lots of cases, such as class actions, where ATE insurance can be used as a way to deliver access to justice.
+And equally, there are lots of cases, such as class actions, where dispute insurance can be used as a way to deliver access to justice.

 Litigation insurance products